 The temperature at which a fluid will burn momentarily when exposed to an open flame.
 The flash point of a pump fluid should be twice the normal operating temperature of the pump.
 The temperature at which burning is continuous is called the Fire Point.

 The temperature at which dissolved solids begin to precipitate from the fluid.

 The quantity of potassium hydroxide required to neutralize a one gram sample of oil.
 As oil oxidizes, it becomes increasingly acidic.
 Because pH measurement is for water-based solutions, this alternate method is used.

-The least expensive fluids are hydrocarbon based.
+The least expensive fluids are hydrocarbon-based.
 These fluids are susceptible to all of the problems discussed above.
 There is a choice of brands and grades.
 You generally get what you pay for.
 Some hydrocarbon oils have been formulated to have improved resistance to oxidation and mildly corrosive gases.
-Certain highly oxidative or corrosive environments require the use of an more inert pumping fluid.
-The most common of these is polyfluoropolyether fluid.
+Certain highly oxidative or corrosive environments require the use of a more inert pumping fluid.
+The most common of these is perfluoropolyether fluid.
 It does not oxidize, so it is safe to use in high oxygen service.
 PFPE fluid should not be used, however, with ammonia, amines, liquid fluorine, sodium, or potassium.
-In addition to its other characteristics, it is non-flammable, has a high density, and a low vapor pressure.
+In addition to its other characteristics, it is non-flammable, has a high density, and low vapor pressure.